Ophiase/Oracle-Consensus/oracle_client/README.md

 It's not safe to put your private keys in a json file. \
 We assume you are using test accounts specificaly for Sepolia.

+Remark: I deployed the contract with 7 oracles, thus I need 8 oracles to demonstrate client ability to replace oracles.

 ## Execution